 Funding from the Susan Cook House Educational Trust made these school visits possible.
-The Trust’s support and increased funding for the current 2016 – 2017 school year is gratefully acknowledged.
+The Trust’s support is acknowledged with much gratitude.

 At Enos Elementary School, Magician Richard Landry presented an anti-bullying message to an all-school student assembly.
 The kids were captivated by the magic and by Snowball, the rabbit.